L400-RTI/Training-material/modules/09 - Rules (Activator).md

 While Activator is fundamentally event-driven, its outputs often trigger components that require sequential or dependent execution.
 For example:

-- A triggered pipeline may depend on recent output from a Reflex process.
+- A triggered pipeline may depend on recent output from a Activator process.

 - A notebook scoring function may require cached feature lookups before scoring.